MicrosoftDocs/Hololens/hololens/hololens-insider.md

 The new Microsoft Edge [adopts the Chromium open source project](https://blogs.windows.com/windowsexperience/2018/12/06/microsoft-edge-making-the-web-better-through-more-open-source-collaboration/) to create better compatibility for customers and less fragmentation of the web for web developers.

 With this Insider preview, the new Microsoft Edge is available to HoloLens 2 customers for the first time!
 While the new Microsoft Edge will eventually replace legacy Microsoft Edge on HoloLens 2, both browsers are currently available to Insiders.
-Please share feedback and bugs with our team via [Feedback Hub](hololens-feedback.md) or the **Send Feedback** feature in the new Microsoft Edge.
+Please share feedback and bugs with our team via the **Send Feedback** feature in the new Microsoft Edge or via [Feedback Hub](hololens-feedback.md).

 #### Launching the new Microsoft Edge